-- 367 Section 3.4, Risk Assessment, provides a description of the risk analysis we performed - 368 Section 3.5, Security Control Map, maps the security characteristics of this example solution to cybersecurity standards and best practices - 370 You might share the Executive Summary, NIST SP 1800-30A, with your leadership team members to help - them understand the importance of adopting standards-based commercially available technologies that - 372 can help secure the RPM ecosystem. - 373 IT professionals who want to implement an approach like this will find the whole practice guide useful. - You can use the how-to portion of the guide, NIST SP 1800-30C, to replicate all or parts of the build - 375 created in our lab.
-The how-to portion of the guide provides specific product installation, configuration, - and integration instructions for implementing the example solution.
-We do not re-create the product - 377 manufacturers' documentation, which is generally widely available.
-Rather, we show how we - incorporated the products together in our environment to create an example solution. - 379 This guide assumes that IT professionals have experience implementing security products within the - 380 enterprise.
-While we have used a suite of commercial products to address this challenge, this guide does
+- Section 3.4, Risk Assessment, provides a description of the risk analysis we performed - Section 3.5, Security Control Map, maps the security characteristics of this example solution to cybersecurity standards and best practices

+You might share the Executive Summary, NIST SP 1800-30A, with your leadership team members to help them understand the importance of adopting standards-based commercially available technologies that can help secure the RPM ecosystem.

+IT professionals who want to implement an approach like this will find the whole practice guide useful.
+You can use the how-to portion of the guide, NIST SP 1800-30C, to replicate all or parts of the build created in our lab.
+The how-to portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solution.
+We do not re-create the product manufacturers' documentation, which is generally widely available.
+Rather, we show how we incorporated the products together in our environment to create an example solution.

-- not endorse these particular products.
-Your organization can adopt this solution or one that adheres to - these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing - parts of the NCCoE's risk assessment and deployment of a defense-in-depth strategy in a distributed - 384 RPM solution.
-Your organization's security experts should identify the products that will best integrate - with your existing tools and IT system infrastructure.
-We hope that you will seek products that are - congruent with applicable standards and best practices.
-Section 3.6, Technologies, lists the products we - used and maps them to the cybersecurity controls provided by this reference solution. - 388 A NIST Cybersecurity Practice Guide does not describe "the" solution, but a possible solution.
-This is a - draft guide.
-We seek feedback on its contents and welcome your input.
-Comments, suggestions, and - 390 success stories will improve subsequent versions of this guide.
-Please contribute your thoughts to - 391 hit\nccoe@nist.gov. - 392 Acronyms used in figures are in the List of Acronyms appendix.
+This guide assumes that IT professionals have experience implementing security products within the enterprise.
+While we have used a suite of commercial products to address this challenge, this guide does not endorse these particular products.
+Your organization can adopt this solution or one that adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing parts of the NCCoE's risk assessment and deployment of a defense-in-depth strategy in a distributed RPM solution.
+Your organization's security experts should identify the products that will best integrate with your existing tools and IT system infrastructure.
+We hope that you will seek products that are congruent with applicable standards and best practices.
+Section 3.6, Technologies, lists the products we used and maps them to the cybersecurity controls provided by this reference solution.

+A NIST Cybersecurity Practice Guide does not describe "the" solution but a possible solution.
+Comments, suggestions, and success stories will improve subsequent versions of this guide.
+Please contribute your thoughts to hit nccoe@nist.gov.

+Acronyms used in figures are in the List of Acronyms appendix.

-393 2.1 Typographic Conventions
+2.1 Typographic Conventions